WONDERING SCHOOL VIDEOS

 World Parliament of Children

-There are more than 100,000 parliaments in India, each of them with around 30 children, and they are all interconnected through child ministers who are elected sociocratically.
-These ministers are federated up to national level, and the national child ministers from different countires are planning to gather in a World Parliament of Children at the United Nations.
+There are thousands of children’s parliaments in India, each of them with around 30 children, and connected through child ministers who are elected sociocratically.
+These ministers are federated up to national level, and the national child ministers from different countries are planning to gather in a World Parliament of Children at the United Nations.

 Do you like our videos?